-Drawing in nearly 3 million visitors each year, the Chattahoochee-Oconee National Forest offers plenty of outdoor activities to enjoy — including hiking, cycling, horseback riding, picnicking, camping, swimming, fishing, hunting, scenic driving, and volunteering — stunning mountain scenery to appreciate, and a memorable place to spend quality time with family, friends, and nature in picturesque North Georgia.
+Drawing in nearly 3 million visitors each year, the Chattahoochee-Oconee National Forest offers plenty of outdoor activities to enjoy — including hiking, cycling, horseback riding, picnicking, camping, swimming, geocaching, fishing, hunting, scenic driving, and volunteering — stunning mountain scenery to appreciate, and a memorable place to spend quality time with family, friends, and nature in picturesque North Georgia.

 Protected by the United States Department of Agriculture’s Forest Service, the Chattahoochee-Oconee National Forest comprises the Chattahoochee National Forest (750k+ acres) in the mountains of North Georgia and the Oconee National Forest (116k+ acres) nestled in eastern Georgia.
 Together, the Chattahoochee-Oconee National Forest features approximately 867,643 acres of public land to explore!